bebleo/python-template/README.md

 # Python Template

-This is a template for python projects using python 3.6 and later.
+This is a template for python projects using python 3.7 and later.

 ## How to use

-To create a repository using this template with github cli:
+To create a repository using this template with GitHub CLI:

 ```
 $ gh repo create --template bebleo/python-template